Rectal prolapse

 Diagnosis of rectal prolapse

-Your GP may be able to tell that you have a rectal prolapse from your symptoms.
-But, they will probably want to examine your bottom and do a rectal examination too.
+Your GP may be able to diagnose a rectal prolapse from your symptoms.
+But they’ll probably want to examine your bottom and do a rectal examination too.

 How do doctors test for prolapse?